 How on earth is it mid October?
 September seemed to disappear in a flash.
 Check out my October gardening tips and get the low down on this month's top priorities.

 Autumn brings dew-dropped mornings and a nip in the air, shorter days with a sprinkling of brilliant crisp sunny blue skies.
 It is one of my favourite times of the year.
 We see the garden slowing down and some plants running out of steam whereas others are still flying full steam ahead.

-So what can we do to keep the blooms blooming, wildlife happy and still attempt to have the garden under some sort of control?
+So what can we do to keep the blooms blooming, wildlife happy and still attempt to have the garden in some sort of order?